Thai court looks into lawsuit against owner of Leicester City

 Vichai bought Leicester City in August 2010.

-The family’s empire also includes Belgian football club, Oud-Heverlee Leuven, Accor’s (ACCP.PA) Pullman hotels in Thailand and a controlling stake in Asia Aviation Pcl (AAV.BK), operator of low-cost carrier Thai AirAsia.

-Reporting by Aukkarapon Niyomyat, Chayut Setboonsarng and Panarat Thepgumpanat; Editing by Matthew Tostevin, Richard Balmforth and Martin Howell
+The family’s empire also includes Belgian football club, Oud-Heverlee Leuven, Accor’s Pullman hotels in Thailand and a controlling stake in Asia Aviation Pcl, operator of low-cost carrier Thai AirAsia.
+(Reporting by Aukkarapon Niyomyat, Chayut Setboonsarng and Panarat Thepgumpanat; Editing by Matthew Tostevin and Richard Balmforth)